-DIFC's continued collaboration with Global Reinsurance on DWIC underscores the Centre's commitment to driving growth for the region's insurance and reinsurance industry.
+DIFC's continued collaboration with GR on DWIC underscores its commitment to driving growth for the region's re/insurance industry.

 DIFC has solidified its position as the leading insurance and reinsurance hub in the MEASA region.
-The Centre recorded a 35% year-on-year growth in its insurance business, with gross written premiums reaching \$3.5bn at the end of 2024.
-Managing general agents (MGAs) have been a significant contributor towards this growth, accounting for nearly 53% of DIFC's insurance sector.
+It recorded a 35% year-on-year growth in its insurance business, with gross written premiums reaching \$3.5bn at the end of 2024.
+MGAs have been a significant contributor towards this growth, accounting for nearly 53% of DIFC's insurance sector.